Skip to main content

 • Where information is received from external agencies, the trust shall ensure that it is protected in line with its security classification.
 The trust shall also ensure that all owned or held information is correctly marked with the appropriate security classification in order to ensure that if it is shared with partner organisations and external agencies, it will be afforded the correct level of protection.

 There is no requirement to retrospectively reclassify or remark existing information, data or systems with the new security classification markings.
-Unless specified, Staff should maintain current levels of control.
+Unless specified, colleagues should maintain current levels of control.

 It is recommended that as a minimum, the four GSCS principles listed above are included in any security training carried out by the trust.